Trump push for incremental delays risks upending federal trials

-Donald Trump’s first few months in federal court as a defendant have shown the former president is employing the same strategy he typically brings to his civil cases: seeking delay.
+Former President Trump’s first few months in federal court as a defendant have shown that he is employing the same strategy he typically brings to his civil cases: seeking delay.

 Trump made headlines with one motion suggesting his May trial in the Mar-a-Lago documents case should be bumped until mid-November 2024 — after the election.